What is a Deposition in Law or Court?

 Transcript

-After your deposition, the court reporter will send a written transcript of your testimony to the defense attorney to review.
+After your deposition, the court reporter will send a written transcript of your testimony to the defense attorney for review.
 The defense attorney will then send two copies to your lawyer.
 Your lawyer will also send the transcript to you to review, make minor changes to your answers, and sign.

 Your Physical Exams by Doctors for the Defense